top of page

 How long will an equine physio session take?

 We ask that all horses are clean and dry in preparation for the session.
-We appreciate in winter this is a little harder but please do have them groomed ready for us to treat.
+We appreciate in winter this is a little harder but please do have them groomed ready for us to treat as it can impact our session.

-Treatment ideally takes place in a stable or secure yard.
-If this is not available then ideally we required somewhere undercover with a non slip surface incase of wet weather.
+Treatment should ideally take place in a stable or secure yard.
+If this is not available then we require somewhere undercover with a non slip surface in case of wet weather.
+If your horse has to be treated in a field, please ensure other horses are secured in separate area.

 Do you need to see the horse ridden?